-iv) Collaboration and contribution to the discipline or research base by Research Centre leading to more enlightened attitudes to sustainability and heritage.
+Architecture Research Centre: Continuity in Architecture is hosted by the Manchester School of Architecture (a joint School with University of Manchester).
+It looks at the contemporary and historic urban fabric to influence the construction industry's attitudes towards the built environment, leading to more enlightened attitudes to sustainability and heritage.
 Canniffe, for example, has published Urban Ethic: Design in the Contemporary City and The Politics of the Piazza: The History and Meaning of the Italian Square in 2008.
 He has made keynote presentations at many international conferences including the American Institute of Architects UK and the Continental Europe Conference, April 2009.
 Other keynotes concerned the history, culture and language of architecture, such as the De Bosis Colloquium in Italian Studies at the Harvard University Department of Romance Languages and Literatures Cambridge Massachusetts, April 2009, and 'The Postmodern Palimpsest: Narrating Contemporary Rome' conference at the University of Warwick, February 2011.